openfoodfacts/openfoodfacts-server/docs/how-to-guides/develop-with-ory.md

 kratos_update_settings.pl will update the users sto file after user has updating settings in kratos

-What should be done:
-- After completing the settings flow send the user to http://world.openfoodfacts.localhost/cgi/kratos_update_settings.pl
-- Add redirect in kratos_update_settings.pl either back to the settings page or to OFF

 After Updating Settings you can see the users updated sto file with
   - launch docker-compose run --rm backend re.pl
   - use ProductOpener::Store qw/:all/;